 Tor is also known as the Onion Router because it uses many encryption layers and network relays to keep your identity a secret from any third parties.

-VPN server keep a tab on your online activities and you can’t feel complete privacy over the VPN and you have to trust the logging policies of the service providers.
+VPN servers keep a tab on your online activities and you can’t feel complete privacy over the VPN and you have to trust the logging policies of the service providers.
 But, when you are using Tor, then you won’t have to trust anyone.
 The structure of the Tor is designed to make you virtually anonymous.
 However, no system is 100% foolproof, but Tor is up close to the perfect.

 How does Tor work?

-Tor uses Onion Routing and even more complexed approach to encrypting your messages.
+Tor uses Onion Routing and even a more complex approach to encrypting your messages.
 Onion Routing requires the message to pass through at least three, randomly-selected Tor servers before it gets sent to its final destination.
 Before the message leaves your computer, the Tor software encrypts the message multiple times.
 This security system is similar to the layers of the onion where you have to cross multiple exterior layers to reach the final layer.

 Advantages of using Tor